How to find the best marketplace growth strategies

-Third, your content can help your providers improve their offering.
-Etsy’s Seller handbook, which we discussed above, is a great example of content marketing.
+Third, your content can help your providers improve their offerings.
+Etsy's Seller handbook, which we discussed above, is a great example of content marketing.
 It helps Etsy sellers sell more effectively, but new sellers also discover Etsy directly through the handbook.

 If you have capital at your disposal, it can be used to buy growth.
-The most common way to do it is through Search Engine Marketing, i.e. displaying ads on Google or other search engines based on the search keywords.
+The most common way to do it is through Search Engine Marketing, i.e., displaying ads on Google or other search engines based on the search keywords.
 Social Media Marketing (promoted content on sites like Facebook and Twitter) or banner ads are other popular forms of paid advertising.

 Another challenge for paid marketing is competition.
 Since ads are generally bought auction-style—with companies bidding for placement—advertising for popular search terms on Google can become very expensive.
-A good way to circumvent this is to try to find the keywords that have a relatively large search volume but are not being advertised on.
-Google also gives a “discount” for ads that are relevant to whatever is being searched for.
+A good way to circumvent this is to try to find keywords that have a relatively large search volume but are not being advertised on.
+Google also gives a "discount" for ads that are relevant to whatever is being searched for.
 Having high-quality content and good SEO can pay off in the form of reduced ad prices.

-In most cases, paid ads are not suitable as the main acquisition channel for early-stage marketplaces due to cost.
-The situation may be different if you have deep pockets and are in a “winner takes it all” market where you need to grab market share before your competitors.
+In most cases, paid ads are unsuitable as the main acquisition channel for early-stage marketplaces due to cost.
+The situation may be different if you have deep pockets and are in a "winner takes it all" market where you need to grab market share before your competitors.
 Uber executed this strategy effectively in many cities—but only after they had perfected their base offering.

-There’s a statistic that says, on average, attracting new customers costs 5 times as much as keeping an existing customer.
+There's a statistic that says, on average, attracting new customers costs five times as much as keeping an existing customer.
 Marketplaces generally spend too much time acquiring new users instead of activating existing ones.

 Etsy has done a great job keeping the people who make their first purchase active on the site.
 From the graph below, you can see that a whopping 78 percent of its sales in 2014 came from repeat customers.
-This is quite likely a key reason for why Etsy requires every buyer to become a user.
+This is quite likely a key reason why Etsy requires every buyer to become a user.